harvester/ipxe-examples/equinix/README.md

 The `harvester.install.config_url=https://metadata.platformequinix.com/userdata` parameter tells the installer we want to fetch the Harvester configuration from this URL, which contains the userdata specified by the user when creating nodes.
 The harvester configuration contains sensitive credentials.
 We can prevent those credentials from leaking by using [userdata](https://metal.equinix.com/developers/docs/servers/user-data/) that can only be seen by provisioning nodes.

+**Note:** Due to a known [certificate issue](https://github.com/harvester/harvester/issues/2226), ipxe on Equinix currently does not support `https://release.rancher.com`, you can build your own web server or use other methods to download related artifacts.

 ## Create servers on Equinix

+### Configure Elastic IP
+- Select `IPs & Networks` from the menu bar, and then click `IP`.
+- Click `Request IP Addresses`.
+- Select `Public IPv4` item for deployment type.
+- Select the `Location` to be new.
+- The quantity should be **less than or equal to 31**.
+- Click `Submit Request` and wait to get the Elastic IP.

 ### Create a new cluster